Skip to main content

 Estimated Reading Time: 1 minute.

-Houston had 72.9 million square feet of industrial/warehouse space (direct and sublet) available at the end of Q4/24.
-This includes space that’s vacant, occupied yet available, available for sublease, or available at a future date.
+At the end of Q1/25, Houston had 77.2 million square feet of industrial and warehouse space listed as available.
+This includes direct and sublet space that is vacant, occupied but on the market, available for sublease, or expected to become available at a future date.

-Higher interest rates, tougher lending standards, and weaker absorption have hampered building activity.
-As of Q4/24, Houston had 13.4 million square feet under construction, down significantly from the peak of 36.0 million in Q4/22.
+Higher interest rates, tighter lending standards, and softer absorption have slowed building activity in Houston’s industrial market.
+As of Q1/25, 16.7 million square feet were under construction—less than half the market’s recent peak of 36.2 million square feet in Q4/22.

 Prepared by Greater Houston Partnership Research